 Most funding comes in the form of “per student” funding.
 That means that as enrollment grows, funding also increases.
 But with additional students also come additional costs - more teachers, more materials and sometimes more schools.

-While we have worked hard to manage our finances - building up our fund balance to support increasing costs, for example - our expenses are growing faster than our revenue.
+While we have worked hard to manage our finances by building up our fund balance to support increasing costs, our expenses are growing faster than our revenue.

 In addition, funding from the state of Minnesota - our largest source of revenue - has not kept pace with inflation or increasing costs.
-Waconia is in the bottom one percent of all Minnesota school districts in state funding per student.
-This puts additional pressure on our operating budget, as we work to attract and retain quality staff, provide the educational programs our students deserve and maintain the excellent educational system that the contributes to the quality of life in our community.
+Waconia is in the bottom 1% of all Minnesota school districts in state funding per student.
+This puts additional pressure on our operating budget as we work to maintain the educational system that contributes to the quality of life in our community.

 Every step we take is guided by the knowledge that investing in each child and addressing their specific needs, personalities and interests will ultimately help them grow, academically and into adulthood.
 And when our students win, we all win, because strong public schools are directly linked to the quality of life and viability of our community.